Credit Unions vs. Banks in Canada: Which Ones Should You Bank With?

 As mentioned above, most credit unions operate locally, serving a geographical location or a certain demographic.
 This is in line with the founding principles of credit unions, also known as caisses populaires.
 Almost all credit unions in Canada are considered “provincial credit unions” and are governed by the governing financial bodies of their respective provinces.

 As of 2012, however, there is a framework in place introduced by the Government of Canada that allows provincial credit unions to apply to become “federal credit unions” (FCUs).
 An FCU continues to operate on a cooperative basis (i.e. is owned by its members).
 However, it can operate as a bank does, going beyond a certain geographic area and operating nationally if they wish.
-Coast Capital (in British Columbia (BC)) is one example of an FCU in Canada.
+Coast Capital is one example of an FCU in Canada.
+Based in British Columbia, Coast Capital serves Canadians accross the country, with the exception of Quebec residents.

 One major difference between a federal and provincial credit union is the insurance on member deposits.
 While provincial credit unions have deposit insurance provided by provincial insurers (covering up to 100% of a member’s deposits), banks and FCUs have coverage under Canada Deposit Insurance Corporation (CDIC), which guarantees up to $100,000 per category.